NguyenCongQuy-20134022/NguyenCongQuy-20134022/README.md

 - 👋 Hi, I’m @NguyenCongQuy-20134022
-- 👀 I’m interested in ...
+- 👀 I’m interested in coding
 - 🌱 I’m currently learning Artificial Intelligence
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Github
-- 📫 How to reach me ...
+- 📫 How to reach me through my email: 20134022@student.hcmute.edu.vn

 <!---
 NguyenCongQuy-20134022/NguyenCongQuy-20134022 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.